March 27, 2026

 Key Steps in the Customs Clearance Process

-Import / Export duties, GST, and cess must be paid before clearance
+- Duty & tax payment: Import/Export duties, GST, and cess must be paid before clearance.

-Once cleared, goods are allowed to move into domestic circulation or for export
+- Release of goods: Once cleared, goods are allowed to move into domestic circulation or for export.

 Essential Documents